perolaw/perolaw/README.md

 - idm if u come up to me when im sitting w other people i just might not be as talktative
 - very fixated on one piece (and jojo,,, its like a sleeper agent) so i'm willing to talk about them at anytime with whoever :]
 - make sure to sign my atabook and [strawpage](https://shirapudd.straw.page) :D (tailored for twitter but idc im not making two)
-- ask me about my rarepair/polycule ships please dot dot dot.. (feel free to sit in ship skins with me :3)
+- ask me about my aus/hcs and rarepair ships please dot dot dot.. (feel free to sit in ship skins with me :3)

 ![zoogl](https://media1.tenor.com/m/AXftSQneL_4AAAAC/one-piece-egghead-op.gif)
 - dni if you are proship/lolishotacon/ship gross stuff [lawlu namirobin sanpudd etc included.. theyre odd to me...], zionist, or always argue with people